seccanj/testman4trac/tracgenericclass/tracgenericclass/README.txt

 (Refer to the tickets on trac-hacks for complete descriptions.)

-Release 2.0.0 (2022-03-16):
+Release 1.20.0 (2022-03-19):
-  o Fixed compatibility with Trac 1.4.
+  o Started a version compatible with Trac 1.2.
 The 2.x plugins are not compatible with Trac previous to 1.4 anymore.
     Use plugins versions 1.x with Trac 1.2.

 Release 1.2.0 (2022-02-07):